CSPT1-TEAMS/About/README.md

 5. At the  top there  will be  a _Quick  setup_ ---  copy the  URL by clicking on the _paste_ button at the far right.

-6. In your terminal,  navigate to the top level of  the Team repo, and then type `git remote add personal  <paste URL here>`.
-It is vital that you are in the right directory when you do this command.
+6. In your  terminal, navigate to the  top level of the  Team repo you will be  saving on Github, and  then type `git remote  add personal
+   <paste URL here>`.
+It is vital that you are in the right directory
+   when you  do this  command.
+You  should not  be in  the enveloping _CSPT1_TEAMS_  directory,  but  rather  in the  top  level  of  the _Insta-Clone-React_ directory,  for example,  if that were  the one you were going to be saving.

 7. To  easily get your  branch, type `git  branch`, then copy  the one that is starred.